UMNET-perfSONAR/pssid-provisioning-umich/README.md

 cd ansible-playbook-bootstrap/roles
 git clone https://github.com/UMNET-perfSONAR/ansible-role-bootstrap-hardware.git
 ```
+3. Install roles with `ansible-galaxy install -f -r requirements.yml --ignore-errors`
-3. cd out of the playbook bootstrap directory (back into the working directory you created earlier), and clone the inventory and daemon repos
+4. cd out of the playbook bootstrap directory (back into the working directory you created earlier), and clone the inventory and daemon repos
 ```
 git clone https://github.com/UMNET-perfSONAR/ansible-inventory-pssid-ilab.git
 git clone https://github.com/UMNET-perfSONAR/ansible-playbook-pssid-daemon.git
 ```
-4. The resulting file tree (omitting some files and directories) should look something like this:
+5. The resulting file tree (omitting some files and directories) should look something like this:
 ```
 ansible-working/
 ├── ansible-inventory-pssid-ilab